Thefts from vehicles

 In addition, using secure (theft resistant) number plates can make your plates less attractive to thieves.

 How to keep your car safe at home

 Thieves sometimes break into houses looking for car keys.
 They can also use wires and hooks to try and drag your keys through the letterbox.

 Keep your keys away from doors and windows, and tucked away out of sight.

 Have your vehicle’s windows etched with its registration number or the last seven digits of the vehicle identification number (VIN).

 This can put criminals off, as it makes your car more difficult to sell.
 It also makes it easier for police to get your car back to you if it is stolen.

 If you’re thinking of buying a car, it’s a good idea to do a little research before you buy.
 Some vehicles are more secure than others.
 The insurance research company Thatcham allows you to compare the security of new cars, motorcycles and trucks.
 It gives each vehicle a point score.
 That score can show you how the car you’re thinking of buying compares to others on the market.

-If you’re buying a used car, the Driver & Vehicle Agency (DVA) can also tell you what it knows about the vehicle.
+If you’re buying a used car, the Driver and Vehicle Licensing Agency (DVLA) can also tell you what it knows about the vehicle.
 That information can include the make and model, the year it was built, and whether tax is owed on the vehicle.